Khivi

 Execution Culture

 Strategy without execution is a slide deck.
 I build execution cultures — where sprints actually work, PRs get real reviews, master is always deployable, and deployments are zero-touch.
 I've codified this into what I call The KHIVI Test: ten questions that tell you if your engineering org is actually shipping or just busy.
+AI-written code clears the same gate as everyone's — tests, automated review, security scan, master always green.
+The model brings speed; the gate brings trust.
+Our cadence evolved with it — smaller diffs, shipped more often, each one cheap to generate, review, and revert.

 I believe in small experiments over grand plans, fast feedback over perfect specs, and teams that own their quality end-to-end.
 Product, engineering, and business aren't separate functions — they're one team solving one problem.